Hardware Lessons from LISP

 • Microcoded instructions optimized for list processing and symbolic computation

-The collapse, when it came, was swift and brutal.
-On June 1, 1992, Japan’s Fifth Generation Computer Systems project officially ended “not with a successful roar, but with a whimper.”
-[1] This date marked the symbolic death of the specialized computing paradigm that had defined AI research for over a decade.
-What had been a half-billion-dollar industry dominated by companies like Symbolics and LISP Machines Inc. was effectively extinct by 1992, replaced by general-purpose RISC workstations that cost three times less while delivering 2-4 times the raw performance.
+The collapse of LISP machines, when it came, was swift and brutal; remarkably similar to how electric vehicles disappeared from roads by 1920.
+What had been a billion-dollar industry dominated by companies like Symbolics and LISP Machines Inc. was effectively extinct by 1992, replaced by general-purpose RISC workstations that cost three times less while delivering 2-4 times the raw performance.

 The Pendulum Swings Back